Some More Things Vet Techs (And Vets) Are Tired of Hearing

 I just can’t seem to stop writing about the things that clients need to know that drive us nuts.
 That being said, I think that this is going to be my last one.
-I may write some more in the future, but I am going to stop with this one at the moment.
+I may write more in the future, but I will stop with this one for now.

 So, here you go.
 Here are some more things that veterinary technicians (and veterinarians) are tired of hearing.